kiril6/currency/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4500/`.
+Run first `yarn install` then `yarn start` for a dev server.
+Navigate to `http://localhost:4600/`.
 The app will automatically reload if you change any of the source files.

 -----
-This project has been created with Angular 4 && Bootstrap 3.3.7 && fontawesome icons -Using else expression with <ng-template>
+This project has been created with Angular 5 && Bootstrap 3.3.7 && fontawesome icons -Using else expression with <ng-template>
 -Using http get to read json file and present the data.
 -Using ngx-translate translation with json to switch between languages.